UXSoc/uxsoc-apps-cms/src/pages/index.md

           LIONS as part of the legislative committee.

           Your **strong sense of empathy for the organization’s people, standards of quality and growth, and can-do attitude** takes the organization far more than it could be without you.
         title: About the Role
-    title: "\U0001F44B Executive Vice President"
+    title: 👋 Executive Vice President
-    video: >-
-      <iframe
+    video: <iframe
       src="https://www.facebook.com/plugins/video.php?height=377&href=https%3A%2F%2Fwww.facebook.com%2FUXSoc%2Fvideos%2F586824829243370%2F&show_text=false&width=560&t=0"
       width="560" height="377" style="border:none;overflow:hidden"
       scrolling="no" frameborder="0" allowfullscreen="true" allow="autoplay;